AMDmi3/opening_hours.js/README.md

 [taginfo]: http://taginfo.openstreetmap.org/

 ## Test it yourself (the geeky way) ##
 You want to try some opening_hours yourself?
 Just run ```make interactive_testing``` or ```node interactive_testing.js``` which will open an primitive interpreter.
 Just write your opening_hours value and hit enter and you will see if it can be processed (with current state) or not (with error message).
-In return you will get an JSON blob as answer.
+The answer is JSON encoded.

 Testing is much easier by now.
 Have a look at the [evaluation tool][ohlib.evaluation-tooldemohtml].
-The reason way this peace of code was written is to have an interface which can be accessed from other programming languages.
+The reason why this peace of code was written is to have an interface which can be accessed from other programming languages.
 It is used by the python module [pyopening\_hours][].

 ## Performance ##